Visit the Rooftop Terraces of Milan Cathedral by Stairs or Lift Pass Tickets

 Western facade of Milan Cathedral -- White marble gothic at its best, even if only done in the 19th century

 Climbing up to the roof of Milan Cathedral is one of the major attractions of visiting the largest Gothic church in Italy.
-It is around 250 stairs to the roof (or pay extra to use the elevator) for views and an experience that will be remembered long after the interior is forgotten or confused with that of another church.
+It is around 250 stairs to the roof (or pay extra to use the elevator) for jaw-dropping views of Milan and an experience that will be remembered long after the interior is forgotten or confused with that of another Gothic cathedral.

 Milan Cathedral is adorned by around 2300 sculptures (with a further thousand inside the church).
 Visiting the roof allows visitors to get closer to many statues, the 135 pinnacles, 96 gargoyles, the flying buttresses, and many further architectural details that cannot be appreciated from ground level.
-(Oscar Wilde already complained in 1875 that the art was too high up to be seen from the piazza.)
+(Oscar Wilde already complained in 1875 that the art was too high up to be seen from the Piazza del Duomo.)

 Using the Stairs or Elevator (Lift) to Milan Cathedral Rooftop?